Dry eye syndrome: Prevalence

+Research

+The field of dry eye research is rapidly evolving, moving beyond symptom management to target underlying causes such as inflammation and MGD.
+Current efforts focus on developing personalized treatments through genomic and proteomic profiling, advancing regenerative medicine, and improving drug delivery using biomaterials and nanotechnology.
+Diagnostic capabilities are also advancing, with enhanced imaging, tear film analysis, and biomarker studies, while artificial intelligence increasingly supports precision in diagnosis and treatment planning.
+Emerging therapies include gene and stem cell interventions, novel anti-inflammatory agents, and innovative approaches such as intranasal neurostimulation.

+These advances are increasingly augmented by omics-based research, which provides a deeper molecular understanding of disease mechanisms and informs the development of precision therapies.
+The shift from hypothesis-driven to hypothesis-generating approaches allows comprehensive analysis of the genome, transcriptome, proteome, and other molecular layers in disease states.
+For example, metabolomics, a complementary omics discipline, can identify distinct metabolites and integrated metabolic profiles, guiding early diagnosis, monitoring, prognosis, and therapy selection.
+Integrating multi-omics data further facilitates the discovery of novel biomarkers and therapeutic targets, supporting personalized diagnostics and treatments.
+The first seminal reviews on tear metabolomics (2019) and systems biology (2025) in dry eye discussed these key aspects.

 Synonyms

-Other names for dry eye include dry eye syndrome, keratoconjunctivitis sicca (KCS), dysfunctional tear syndrome, lacrimal keratoconjunctivitis, evaporative tear deficiency, aqueous tear deficiency, and LASIK-induced neurotrophic epitheliopathy (LNE).
+Other names for dry eye include dry eye syndrome, keratoconjunctivitis sicca, dysfunctional tear syndrome, lacrimal keratoconjunctivitis, evaporative tear deficiency, aqueous tear deficiency, and LASIK-induced neurotrophic epitheliopathy.

 Other animals

 Among other animals, dry eye can occur in dogs, cats, and horses.

 Dogs

 Keratoconjunctivitis sicca is common in dogs.
 Most cases are caused by a genetic predisposition, but chronic conjunctivitis, canine distemper, and drugs such as sulfasalazine and trimethoprim-sulfonamide also cause the disease.
 Symptoms include eye redness, a yellow or greenish discharge, corneal ulceration, pigmented cornea, and blood vessels on the cornea.
 Diagnosis is made by measuring tear production with a Schirmer tear test.
 Less than 15 mm of wetting by tears produced in a minute is abnormal.

 Tear replacers are a mainstay of treatment, preferably containing methylcellulose or carboxymethyl cellulose.
 Ciclosporin stimulates tear production and acts as a suppressant on the immune-mediated processes that cause the disease.
 Topical antibiotics and corticosteroids are sometimes used to treat secondary infections and inflammation.
 A surgery known as parotid duct transposition is used in some extreme cases where medical treatment has not helped.
 This redirects the duct from the parotid salivary gland to the eye.
 Saliva replaces the tears.
 Dogs with cherry eye should have the condition corrected to help prevent this disease.